Nikon D1 vs Sony RX10 II

 Studio photographers will appreciate that the Nikon D1 (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D1 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D1 and RX10 II can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Is the Nikon D1 better than the Sony RX10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.